divonlan/genozip/docs/benchmarks.rst

 Notes:

-    - The tests were conducted using Genozip version 13.0.2, running with the ``--best`` option and in the cases of BAM, CRAM, FASTQ files, also with the ``--reference`` option specifying the appropriate reference file.
+    - The tests were conducted with the ``--best`` option and in the cases of BAM, CRAM, FASTQ files, also with the ``--reference`` option specifying the appropriate reference file.

 **Detailed compression reports**